Qetesh/logi-options-plus-mini/README_EN.md

     ```

 2. Run the shell script (requires `sudo` permission to uninstall the old version)
+  - macOS
     ```bash
-    sudo ./logi-options-plus-mini.shell
+    chmod u+x logi-options-plus-mini.command
+    ./logi-options-plus-mini.command
     ```
+  - Windows (Requires running the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned` command once in an administrator terminal)

+    Right-click on the ps1 script and "Run with PowerShell"

   The script will automatically download the official installer and perform a streamlined installation.

 ## System Requirements

-- macOS system
+- macOS
+- Windows
 - Internet connection to download the official installer

 ## Contributing